tiaotiaofries/genai_Image_Generation/README.md

-# GenAI Image Generation
+# Assignment 3: Image Generation

 ## Overview
-This repository contains the implementation of a Generative Adversarial Network (GAN) for generating handwritten digits using the MNIST dataset, as part of Assignment 3: GAN Image Generation.
+This repository contains the implementation of a Generative Adversarial Network (GAN) using the MNIST dataset.

 ## Project Structure
 ```